jwasilgeo/esri-svelte-basemaps-example/README.md

 # esri-svelte-basemaps-example

-An example Svelte application that shows how to use esri-loader to create a custom &lt;EsriMapView> component.
+An example Svelte application that shows how to use esri-loader to create a custom `<EsriMapView>` component.